-The Investment Committee consists of the Chairman of the Board of Directors, the Chief Executive Officer, Chief Investment Officer, and two additional members of the Board of Directors.
+The Investment Committee consists of the Chairman of the Board of Directors, the Chief Executive Officer, Chief Investment Officer, and an additional member of the Board of Directors.
 The Investment Committee serves to provide investment consistency and adherence to our core investment philosophy and policies.